6 Reasons Homeowners Insurance Won't Renew

 You failed to pay your premiums.

 You committed fraud or made a grave misrepresentation on your application.

-Nonrenewals differ from cancellations and occur for a variety of reasons.
-They take place when a carrier or policyholder decides not to renew the policy once it expires.
-The industry refers to this as a customer being “dropped” by an insurer.
-For instance, an insurer may decide that it no longer wants to assume the risks of covering a home after a recent property assessment.
+Non-renewals differ from home insurance cancellations and occur for a variety of reasons.
+A non-renewal takes place when a carrier or policyholder decides not to renew the policy once it expires.
+The industry refers to this as a customer being "dropped" by an insurer.
+For instance, an insurer may decide that it no longer wants to assume the risks of covering your home after a recent property assessment.

 A policy may not renew for several reasons.
-For instance, an insurer could decide to discontinue insurance to a property that doesn’t meet their underwriting guidelines.
-In this case, it wouldn’t renew because of something the person did.
-Others may not renew a policy due to a policyholder’s actions, such as committing fraud.
-Here are several other reasons that someone’s homeowners insurance coverage may not renew:
+For instance, an insurer could decide to discontinue insurance to a property that doesn't meet their underwriting guidelines.
+In this case, it wouldn't renew because of something the person did.
+Others may not renew a policy due to a policyholder's actions, such as committing fraud.
+Some decide not to renew a policy because they are a high-risk customer.
+Here are several other reasons that someone's homeowners insurance coverage may not renew:

 1. Numerous Home Maintenance Issues

 Homeowners insurance policies aren't meant to maintain or upkeep properties.
 An underwriter may decide not to renew a home policy if numerous maintenance issues place a home at a greater risk of damage-related claims.
 Let's say a person's home has an old, rusty plumbing system with clogged pipes.
 If the homeowner doesn't fix this issue, an underwriter may conclude that these problems can place this home at an elevated risk of bursting pipes, flooding and water loss claims.

 Another homeowner may have multiple issues with a faulty electrical system that shorts, blows fuses and has sockets that get extremely hot.
 This situation may place the person at an increased risk of fire.
 If you have these issues, your insurance company may suggest updating your systems or requesting a policy change to adjust for these risks, rather than not renewing it.